scottgallant/xaprb-src/content/blog/2016/03/19/meditation.md

 live at all.

 To meditate is to be in the now, to notice when thoughts arise, and to release them rather than engaging them.
+Indulge me as I deploy another bad analogy: when you're caught up in thoughts, it's as if you're reading the mail; the independent, outside observer is switched off and attention resides in the thoughts themselves.
+When you're observing the thoughts and releasing them, it's as if you're simply handling or sorting the mail, shuffling it onwards without opening the envelopes.

-It is to see clearly the mind's activity, the thoughts, as separate.
+To meditate is to see clearly the mind's activity, the thoughts, as separate.
 It relies for its working on the impossibility of multi-tasking.
 You can't stop a thought; the harder you try, the more you're actually thinking about it.
 Instead, *experiencing* the object of focus (usually